 Lisa Ansems is working as a postdoctoral researcher at the Institute of Criminal Law and Criminology.

-Besides her PhD research Lisa has been involved in various other empirical legal research projects, including research on problem-solving justice, the procedure laid down in Article 12 of the Dutch Code of Criminal Procedure (which enables directly involved parties to complain against a decision not to prosecute), and class justice in the Dutch criminal justice system.
+Over the past years Lisa has been involved in various other empirical legal research projects as well, including research on problem-solving justice, the Article 12 complaint procedure regarding non-prosecution of criminal cases, and class justice in the Dutch criminal justice system.
 Lisa's research has been published in national and international academic journals.
-She has presented her research during various national and international conferences, and has given guest lectures to students in the context of various courses.
+She also presents her research at national and international conferences and teaches classes for bachelor's and master's students, PhD students and professionals.